tbma79/sane-research-group/content/authors/yuan-huang/_index.md

 user_groups:
   - Alumni
 ---
 Yuan worked with Richard during NGNE program of NUS and then be a Research Assistant focusing on stream processing system.
-He was involved to the Trisk work as a second author and published this paper in SOCC.
+He was involved to the Trisk work as a second author.